drewsdiner/di-workshop-01-intro-to-p5/README.md

 **What might these lines do?**

 **What happens if you change the numbers?**

-**What numbers are allowed / What numbers have an effect?**
+Changing the variable numbers changes the colours **What numbers are allowed / What numbers have an effect?**
+You can enter up to 225 max, over 225 wont work
 Look at this line:

 ```js